vi-rock/photext/README.md

 ```

 1. Copy an image to clipboard or prepare an image file
-2. Select the recognition language from the dropdown
+2. Select the recognition mode (regular text language or LaTeX) from the dropdown
 3. Click "Paste from clipboard" or "Load image" depending on your source
 4. Wait for the text to be extracted
-5. Use the formatting button to clean up the text if needed
+5. For regular text mode, use the formatting button to clean up the text if needed
-6. Copy the result to clipboard using the "Copy text" button
+6. For LaTeX mode, the recognized formula will be displayed and can be copied directly